TimConnelly/TimConnelly.github.io/_posts/2021-02-26-linker-scripts.markdown

 ## Why
 Information on what linker scripts are and how to write them is easy to find.
 The motivating need to write your own linker script is not so easy to answer.
-After quite a bit of reading, here's my answer: When you cross-compile code, the default linker behavoir may not me appropriate for your target system.
+After quite a bit of reading, here's my answer: When you cross-compile code, the default linker behavior may not me appropriate for your target system.

 This scenario is most common in embedded systems.
 Not only will the target execution environment be different from the host, you may have variations of your target system (dev kit, prototype, production).